There are many foreign words and

 a.
 Ibid – in the same place

 b.
-Idem – the same as something previously mentioned
+Idem – the same as something previously

 126. Imbroglio – a complex dispute or argument

-127. Impasse – a situation in which no progress seems possible
+127. Impasse – a situation in which no progress

 128. Imprimatur – office approval